 So, maybe it tastes great, but are coffee beans that have gone the full circle through the digestive process safe to drink?

 Yes, after the coffee beans are collected from the civet scat they are double washed and laid out to dry in the Indonesian sun.
 Then coffee roasters will roast the beans at temperatures of at least 400 degrees Fahrenheit.
 This processing effectively cleans the coffee beans so you don’t have to worry about E. coli or any other kind of bacteria in your cuppa.

 If someone told me they sourced a drink from poop, I think I would expect them to pay me to drink it.
 However, coffee drinkers will shell out big bucks for a taste of this rare coffee.
 A cup of Kopi Luwak coffee could cost you between $35 and $100 for one cup.
 Or, if you want to buy the beans, they can cost anywhere between $100 to $600 a pound.

 Kopi Luwak is expensive because the demand for this specialty coffee is higher than the amount of coffee that can be produced.
 Civets can only physically eat so many coffee beans.
 Then these beans have to be hunted down in the wild and extracted from poop.
-The beans have to be thoroughly cleaned and only then can coffee roasters start to process them.
+The beans have to be thoroughly cleaned and only then

 This is a much more labor-intensive way to retrieve coffee than coffee farmers who grow and harvest your average coffee bean directly from a plantation.